alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 The following services, installed on request, will be updated:

-- RabbitMQ, to version 3.7.8,
+- _RabbitMQ_, to version 3.7.8
-- Redis, to version 5.0.
+- _Redis_, to version 5.0

-MySQL (not MariaDB) and Elastic Search upgrades will be discussed with customers on a case-by-case basis.
+_MySQL_ (not MariaDB) and _ElasticSearch_ upgrades will be discussed with customers on a case-by-case basis.

-Only the explicitely used versions of the languages, in the **Web > Sites** or **Environment** sections, will now be preinstalled on the system.
+Only the _explicitely used versions_ of the languages, in the **Web > Sites** or **Environment** sections, will now be preinstalled on the system.
 For exemple, if neither the Python default version (defined in **Environment > Python**), neither any of your websites (**Web > Sites**) use Python 2.4.6, then this version won't be preinstalled anymore.
 It will be automatically installed if you create a website with this version of Python or you change the Python default version.

 ## Migration test